 It is not necessary to do anything specific prior to a pelvic exam.
 I just tell patients that it is important to empty their bowel and bladder before the exam because it will make is somewhat more comfortable.
 Also, patients need to relax if possible, and this will make the exam less painful.
 Lastly, the patient needs to be comfortable with the doctor who is performing the pelvic exam.
 If she is not comfortable with the doctor performing the pelvic exam, she should consider rescheduling her procedure possibly with a different medical provider.

-- Q Why do I need to see an OB/GYN when I'm in my 20s?
+- Q Why do I need to see an OB/GYN if I'm over 60?

 - Q What does a false negative Pap test mean?